StyraInc/opa-springboot/README.md

 # OPA-SpringBoot

+> [!IMPORTANT]
+> **Under Construction!** This repository is a work in progress.
+Bear with us while we get things ready for prime time.

 TODO: docs links

 You can use the Styra OPA-SpringBoot SDK to connect [Open Policy Agent](https://www.openpolicyagent.org/) and [Enterprise OPA](https://www.styra.com/enterprise-opa/) deployments to your [Spring Boot](https://spring.io/projects/spring-boot) applications using the included [AuthorizationManager](https://docs.spring.io/spring-security/reference/servlet/authorization/architecture.html#_the_authorizationmanager) implementation.
 The policy inputs and outputs follow the [AuthZEN specification](https://openid.github.io/authzen).